koii-network/deterministic-rsa-js/README.md

 ### Optimized memory behavior

 Preallocate buffers and variables to reduce garbage collection.
-We also take care to only compare and assign values of the same type in order remove performance cost of type coercion and dynamic memory allocation.
+We also take care to only compare and assign values of the same type in order remove the performance cost of type coercion and dynamic memory allocation.

 ## Testing